The One Assumption About Our Reality

 Now, the idea that I want to anchor here is the assumption that we do live many lives.
 We do, indeed, get reincarnated.

 One is, that we all know.
 Intuitively.
-Science may have this all backwards for it can only serve us in physical, not spiritual reality (more thoughts on this later, too), so it would revolt now, but there is literally no chance we are a “coincidence.”
+Science may have this all backwards for it can only serve us in physical, not spiritual reality (more thoughts on this later, too), so it would revolt now, but there’s literally no chance we are a “coincidence.”
 That you and I and our whole reality is a big bang accident is offensive and destructive to the whole magic of it all.
 It’s offensive and destructive to us.
 We are no chance products.

 Two is more practical, for our dreams.
 Here, too, science likes to negate and put down something it can, by its own limitations, not understand, but our dreams do give us glimpses at our other lives (though they may reflect, distortingly, lives in non-physical realities, too).
-When I wrote about dream journaling I shared some more ideas and pointers, for some plausible (more so than what science suggests) theories come from the Seth school of thought.
+When I wrote about dream journaling I shared some more ideas and pointers, as some plausible theories (more so than what science suggests) come from the Seth school of thought.

-While I give you something very basic here, something some of you may already believe in, and others of you may reject regardless, the implications are important.
+While I give you something very basic here (something some of you may already believe in, and others of you may reject regardless), the implications are important.
 They are important for in philosophical, existential studies, a number of problems can only be sufficiently explained when this one assumption is made.
 Just take two of them: purpose, and connection to others (who may hurt us, badly—and yet we’re not looking at a vote for the “just world” hypothesis).

 I’ll leave it at this, for we don’t have much time left this year.
 I extend the best wishes.